linode/docs/products/tools/cli/get-started/_index.md

 ### JSON Output

-The CLI will return output in tabulated format for easy readability.
+The CLI returns output in tabulated format for easy readability.
 If you prefer to work with JSON, use the `--json` flag.
-Adding the `--pretty` flag will format the JSON output to make it more readable:
+Adding the `--pretty` flag formats the JSON output to make it more readable:

     linode-cli regions list --json --pretty